afiskon/afiskon.github.io/src/content/zson-v1-1.md

 [ZSON][zson] is a PostgreSQL extension for transparent JSONB compression.
-The compression is based on the common dictionary of strings that are frequently used in the JSONB documents of the specific database.
+The compression is based on the common dictionary of strings that are frequently used in JSONB documents of the specific database.
 In some cases ZSON can significantly reduce the database size and improve the overall performance.
 For more details see [this benchmark][bm].
 ZSON is an open source software distributed under the MIT license.